Khulna Division: Points of interest

-Sixty Dome Mosque - Situated in the suburbs of Bagerhat, at the meeting-point of the Ganges and Brahmaputra rivers, this ancient city, formerly known as Khalifatabad, was founded by the Turkish general Ulugh Khan Jahan in the 15th century.
+Sixty Dome Mosque — Situated in the suburbs of Bagerhat Sadar Upazila, at the meeting-point of the Ganges and Brahmaputra rivers, this ancient city, formerly known as Khalifatabad, was founded by the Turkish general Ulugh Khan Jahan in the 15th century.
 The city's infrastructure reveals considerable technical skill and an exceptional number of mosques and early Islamic monuments, many built of brick, can be seen there.

 The Sundarbans mangrove forest, one of the largest such forests in the world (140,000 ha), lies on the delta of the Ganges, Brahmaputra and Meghna rivers on the Bay of Bengal.
 It is adjacent to the border of India's Sundarbans World Heritage site inscribed in 1987.
 The site is intersected by a complex network of tidal waterways, mudflats and small islands of salt-tolerant mangrove forests, and presents an excellent example of ongoing ecological processes.
 The area is known for its wide range of fauna, including 260 bird species, the Bengal tiger and other threatened species such as the estuarine crocodile and the Indian python.

-Lalon is Bengali Baul saint.
-Lalon Shah was a songwriter, social reformer, and thinker.
-He is most popular as Lalon Shah or Lalon Fakir.
-He wrote many songs, and these songs are known as Lalon Geeti.
-Fakir Lalon was born in 1774 and died on 17 October 1890 in Kushtia district, Bangladesh.
-He is known as the Baul Samrat.
+Mobarakganj Sugar Mills Limited is a prominent sugar manufacturing company located in Mobarakganj, Jhenaidah.
+Established with the goal of supporting the agricultural sector and contributing to the national economy, the company produces high-quality sugar and related by-products.

 Shilaidaha Kuthibadi is a place in Kumarkhali Upazila of Kushtia District in Bangladesh.
 The place is famous for Kuthi Bari; a country house made by Dwarkanath Tagore.
-Rabindranath Tagore lived a part of life here and created some of his memorable poems while living here.
+Rabindranath Tagore lived a part of his life here and created some of his memorable poems while living here.

-1971: Genocide-Torture Archive & Museum - Rare pictures and paintings depicting the genocide of Bangalees by the Pakistan army hang on the wall.
+1971: Genocide-Torture Archive & Museum - Rare pictures and paintings depicting the genocide of Bangladeshis by the Pakistan army hang on the wall.
 There is also a rich collection of books and audio-visual materials on the ruthless massacre against the unarmed people.
 The aim of the museum is to educate people, especially youths, about the genocide committed by the Pakistan army in association with their local collaborators, said Prof Muntassir Mamoon, chairman of the trustee board that runs the institution.

-Language

-Bengali is the widely spoken language in Khulna division.